uiceds/project-triples/manuscript.md

 ## Exploratory Data Analysis of Indian Domestic Flights (March - June 2019)

-The dataset includes domestic flights of Indian airlines from March 2019 to June 2019.
+The dataset includes domestic flights of Indian airlines from March 2019 to June 2019, and is derived from [Kaggle](https://www.kaggle.com/datasets/viveksharmar/flight-price-data/).
 Each column in the dataset corresponds to a specific variable, and each row represents an observation.
 The dataset is clean, with consistent measurement units and no missing values.

 ### Dataset Variables:
 - **Airlines**: The name of the airline operating the flight.